opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

   opensearch-net:
 ```
 #
-# Guide to setup self-managed dashboards in ECS & in EC2 hosted docker container - HTTP basic authentication
+# Setting up self-managed Dashboards instances in Amazon ECS and in an EC2-hosted Docker container: HTTP basic authentication

 ## Prerequisite
 AWS managed OpenSearch domain must incorporate Fine-Grained Access Control (FGAC) with HTTP basic authentication, ensuring that a master user is created in the internal user database.